-When there was no airport, the porters used to carry all the mountaineering gear to Everest region on foot from Kathmandu.
+When there was no airport, the porters used to carry all the mountaineering gear to the Everest region on foot from Kathmandu.
 The journey used to be painful and lengthy for mountaineers and Sherpas.
-Also, the Everest Base Camp trekkers hiked the same classic route via Jiri.
+Also, the trekkers hiked the same classic route via Jiri.

-But today, travellers get a direct 50 minutes, two-way Kathmandu Lukla Helicopter flight at affordable rates.
+But today, travelers get a direct 50-minute, two-way Kathmandu Lukla Helicopter flight at affordable rates.
 The advancement of Lukla airport and skyrocketed commercialization of the Everest trek and expedition have made the Kathmandu to Lukla helicopter flight affordable too.

 Accommodation in Lukla is luxurious if you can afford it.
-From local-run tea houses to star-rated hotels, the different accommodations in Lukla fit the preference of every Everest region trekker.
+From local-run tea houses to star-rated hotels, the different accommodations in Lukla fit the preferences of every Everest region trekker.
 Most trekkers stay overnight at Lukla after returning from the trek.
-You may see pubs, bakeries, and restaurants for western food.
+You may see pubs, bakeries, and restaurants for Western food.
 You can easily access the internet in this beautiful village with excellent hospitality.

 Most Everest Base Camp trekkers land at Lukla and hike to Phakding for an overnight stay.
 Phakding has several teahouses and luxury lodges with bustling trekkers, guides, porters, and locals.